 If you are admitted, you will be required to provide a financial statement that certifies that you have sufficient funds available to meet your living (housing, meals, etc.) and tuition expenses while at USC (unless you are a U.S. citizen or permanent resident, or have been granted political asylum).
 At that time, you also must submit a copy of the photo page of your passport (and passport copies of any dependent(s) traveling with you).

 USC Gould requires a $75 application fee, which will be waived if you apply by the priority deadline.

 Fees charged by LSAC for utilizing its services are payable to LSAC.
 Please visit LSAC's website for more information about fees charged by LSAC, including its refund policy.

-For the 2021 calendar year, USC Gould School of Law is offering two starts in spring and fall.
+For the 2022-23 academic year, USC Gould School of Law is offering two starts in fall and spring.
 Below are the start dates and application deadlines:

 |Program Start Date||Priority Deadline||Final Application Deadline|

 |Fall 2022: August 22, 2022||March 1, 2022||June 1, 2022|

 |Spring 2023: January 9, 2023||September 1, 2022||November 1, 2022|